 Jan and Dr. John Swanson Scholarship: This is given to second-year students who are not necessarily at the top of their class nor in particular financial need.
-One \$1,000 or two \$500 scholarships are awarded each spring.
+One \$500 scholarship is awarded each spring.

 Judy Hogan Memorial Scholarship: This one-year scholarship is awarded to a student with a declared major in visual arts. \$1,500.